 Triple Excellent GIA Certified diamonds are the Cadillacs (or Mercedes, depending on your tastes) of diamonds.
 A GIA triple excellent diamond will have superb fire and brilliance.
-Take a look at this stunning XXX diamond and compare it to this diamond that does not score excellent in any category.
+Take a look at this stunning XXX diamond and compare it to this diamond from Blue Nile that does not score excellent in any category.
 The difference is palpable.

 Just because a diamond is classified as triple excellent, it doesn’t always mean that it’s worth buying.
 There’s more to a diamond than just its cut quality, meaning you shouldn’t rush to buy any certain diamond just because it falls within the triple excellent standards.

 With this said, choosing a diamond that’s triple excellent is a good idea, as long as it also has the right proportions, color, clarity, fluorescence and other features.

 If you’re looking to buy a triple excellent cut diamond, we recommend buying from a reputable online vendor such as James Allen or Blue Nile, both of whom offer massive selections of GIA excellent cut diamonds at competitive prices.

 If you’ve searched online for information about buying a diamond, you may have come across terms such as “triple excellent,” “three excellent,” “triple ex” or “triple x” to describe some types of diamonds.